AviSharma5016-1/Linked-List/README.md

 - **Dynamic Memory Allocation**: Memory is allocated at runtime as needed
 - **Efficient Insertion/Deletion**: O(1) time complexity for insertion at head
-- **Memory Utilization**: No memory is wasted as only required nodes are created
+- **Memory Utilisation**: No memory is wasted as only required nodes are created
-- **Flexibility**: Easy to modify structure and implement various list operations
+- **Flexibility**: Easy to modify the structure and implement various list operations
 - **No Size Limitations**: Can grow as large as available memory allows
 - **Easy Implementation**: Simple to understand and implement basic operations
 - **Modular Design**: Each node is independent, making debugging easier